wcfrobert/wcfrobert.github.io/_posts/2021-03-25-python-notes.markdown

 ```

 * Option 2: Write, debug, and run code from a Integrated Developer Environment (IDE).
 (Pycharm, Spyder, VSCode, etc)
-    * Spyder is most similar to Matlab's "code as you go" style with *REPL* Interface (Read, Evaluate, Print, Loop), as well as a variable window to see all the variables you've defined in the namespace
+    * Spyder along with its Ipython console is most similar to Matlab's *REPL* Interface (Read, Evaluate, Print, Loop), as well as a variable window to see all the variables you've defined in the namespace
 * Option 3: Work in notebooks like [Jupyter Notebook](https://jupyter.org/), or Google Colab.
 This is most popular with Data Scientist because you can annotate and provide visualizations as you code (as if you are writing in a notebook)